-Welcome to this two minute HR Blast.
-In recent weeks and months we’ve had a whole spate of enquiries about the use of e-cigarettes in the workplace so we decided to put together for you a few facts, figures and guidance on the acceptance of, and use of, e-cigarettes at work.
+As e-cigarette usage is increasing, so are the issues relating to e-cigarettes.
+We’ve had a whole spate of enquiries about the use of e-cigarettes in the workplace, so we have put together a few facts, figures and guidance on the acceptance of, and use of, e-cigarettes at work.

-We have also created just for you, a suggested paragraph if you want to adapt your existing smoking policy.
+We have also created a suggested paragraph if you want to adapt your existing smoking policy.

 For the non e-cigarette smokers